lolo859/vodka-dev/docs/vodka-lib-usage.md

 **Method:**
 - `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the function call and transcode it into syscall.
 The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
 It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**

-## `vodka::instruction`

-That namespace is responsible for the transcoding of vodka instructions call.

 ---

+### `vodka::library::conversions`

+This namespace is responsible for the transcoding of the conversions internal libraries function call.

+---

-### `class vodka::instruction::InstructionCall`
+#### `class vodka::library::conversions::CallTreatement`

-This class store all the context needed to transcode a vodka instructions call.
+This is the class that transcode conversions internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.

 **Arguments that should be set just after declaration:**
-- `vodka::analyser::LineTypeChecker line_checked` : the line to analyse
-- `std::vector<std::string> variableslist_context` : the list of variables already existing before this instruction
-- `vodka::utilities::cellule cell_context` : the cell structure from which the instruction call came from
+- `vodka::library::FunctionCall function_call` : the function call with all his context

+**Arguments that indicate the output (only set after call_treatement):**
-- `int iteration_number_context` : since the analyse of all the lines in the cell should be done in a `for` loop, we need the iterator of this loop to determine the line number.
+- `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the kernel code output
-- `std::string file_name_context` : the name of the file being transcoded
-- `std::string verbose_context` : the verbose mode selected by the user, `a`, `r` or `e`.
-Choose `e` for normal output mode.
-- `int main_logstep_context` : the step of the main process of transcoding.
-Put any number if `verbose_context` is `e`.
-- `std::string last_logstep_context` : the number of step in the main process.
-Put any string if `verbose_context` is `e`.
-- `std::map<std::string,vodka::variables::VariableContainer> variablesdict_context` : the map of all the variables already existing before this instruction
+- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

+**Arguments that should be set by method:**
+- `bool checked` : should be set with the value returned by the `call_treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `call_treatement`, the line doesn't pass the test and can't be consideer valid.

+**Method:**
+- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the function call and transcode it into syscall.
+The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**

 ---

+### `vodka::library::vodstr`

+This namespace is responsible for the transcoding of the vodstr internal libraries function call.

+---

-### `class vodka::instruction::CallTreatement`
+#### `class vodka::library::vodstr::CallTreatement`

-This is the class that transcode vodka instruction call into a list of usable `vodka::syscalls::SyscallContainer`.
+This is the class that transcode vodstr internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.

 **Arguments that should be set just after declaration:**
-- `vodka::library::instruction_call instruction_call` : the instruction call with all his context
+- `vodka::library::FunctionCall function_call` : the function call with all his context

 **Arguments that indicate the output (only set after call_treatement):**
 - `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the kernel code output
-- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the instruction call object that was modified
+- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

 **Arguments that should be set by method:**
 - `bool checked` : should be set with the value returned by the `call_treatement` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `call_treatement`, the line doesn't pass the test and can't be consideer valid.

 **Method:**
-- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the instruction call and transcode it into syscall.
+- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the function call and transcode it into syscall.
 The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**

+---

+### `vodka::library::math`

+This namespace is responsible for the transcoding of the math internal libraries function call.

+---

+#### `class vodka::library::math::CallTreatement`

+This is the class that transcode math internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.

+**Arguments that should be set just after declaration:**
+- `vodka::library::FunctionCall function_call` : the function call with all his context

+**Arguments that indicate the output (only set after call_treatement):**
+- `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the kernel code output
+- `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

+**Arguments that should be set by method:**
+- `bool checked` : should be set with the value returned by the `call_treatement` method (need to be set manually in the main program).
+Defaulted to `false` but if the value doesn't change after a call on `call_treatement`, the line doesn't pass the test and can't be consideer valid.

+**Method:**
-It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `call_treatement`.**
+- `bool call_treatement(SourcesStack lclstack)` : automatically choose the expected call_treatement for the function call and transcode it into syscall.
+The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
+It will return `false` if `call.type_analyser.checked` isn't `true` or `call.type_analyser.type` isn't `internal_library`.**